 A violation of Florida’s helmet laws is typically a noncriminal traffic infraction.
 A nonmoving traffic infraction like this usually incurs a fine of $30.

+What are the impact of helmet laws on motorcycle accident claims?
 If you sustain injuries in a wreck someone else causes in Florida, you may seek compensation for medical bills and related losses.
 If the motorist who caused the wreck has sufficient Bodily Injury Liability (BIL) coverage, you can file a claim with their insurance.
 Filing a lawsuit against them is an option if they don’t have proper insurance.

 Comparative negligence in motorcycle accidents can play a role in such a case if you weren’t wearing a helmet properly.
-Under Florida law, if your own carelessness played a role in your injuries, this will impact how much compensation you may receive.
+Under Florida motorcycle helmet law, if your own carelessness played a role in your head injuries, this will impact how much compensation you may receive.
 Failing to wear a helmet could prevent you from receiving all the compensation you seek.
 In these circumstances, an insurance company or defendant could easily argue your injuries would have been less severe had you obeyed the law.

 (Note: You may have your own insurance policy.
 Purchasing motorcycle insurance isn’t a requirement in Florida.
 However, if you have purchased an optional policy, you may first seek compensation for your injuries by filing a claim with your insurance.)